-We have remained married since then, not just in mind, body and soul but in our outlook towards the wandering mentally ill roadside destitutes.
+We have remained married since then, not just in mind, body and soul but in our outlook towards the roadside wandering mentally ill.
 A Carl Jung providential marriage, if ever there was one.
-In fact, it is this common concern for the underprivileged and the destitute which has cemented our relationship, often helping us tide over whatever differences have cropped up along the way.
-These wandering mentally-ill people mattered, they existed, their emotions existed & their emotions mattered.
+In fact, it is this common concern for the under-privileged and the destitute which has cemented our relationship, often helping us tide over whatever differences have cropped up along the way.